top of page

 campwonderwander flowerpetals.jpg

-Unlike the naturalist walk session, a Forest Therapy session will engage you and your team in wonder and wandering in this sensory experience in the natural surroundings of the retreat center.
+A Forest Therapy session embraces wonder and wander in a sensory experience in the natural surroundings of the retreat center.
 Val, certified by ANFT, is your guide to slowing down which can be difficult for us in our fast-paced society.
 A guide works in partnership with the more-than-human world to accompany and support others on the journeys through which they encounter and embody the whole of who they are.

 What is Forest Therapy?